 NASA has discovered an Earth-sized planet orbiting in the habitable zone of its star

-Scientists have discovered an Earth-sized world that is likely rocky and 95% of the size of Earth.
+Scientists have discovered a world that is likely rocky and 95% of the size of Earth.
 The planet, called TOI 700 e, is orbiting around a star and could have liquid water on it, NASA says.

 This is the fourth planet discovered in the TOI 700 system – the other planets are named TOI 700 b, c, and d – which is 100 light-years away.
 TOI 700 is a star the planets orbit around, but only d and e orbit in the "habitable zone."